Fast Ethernet (FE) & Gig-E circuits

 Q. How does EFM (Ethernet in the First Mile) compare with existing T1s (or E1s)?

-A. Although a robust solution for decades, 1.5 mbps, once considered “blazing speed” for even large enterprises, is hardly meeting the needs of SMBs or branch offices today.
+A. Although a robust solution for decades, 1.5 mbps, once considered “blazing speed” for even large enterprises, is hardly even meeting the needs of many SMBs or branch offices today.
 For organizations requiring daily network operations (e.g. file sharing, cloud computing, telepresence and VoIP), the demanding need for additional bandwidth is clear.